 When you create a collaborative document to use with students you can use this as a template to reuse over and over again.
 Before sharing with students, go to the 3 dots “More actions” menu and choose “See version history.”
 Double click on the timestamp to name the version “Template.”

 Keep it simple and do not make copies!
-Instead just go back to the version history to “Restore this version” of the template.
+Using Google jamboard, instead just go back to the version history feature to “Restore this version” of the template.
 You can keep reusing the same template year after year.

-If you do need a copy of a previous version the Version History allows you to make a copy.
-Hover over the desired version and use the 3 dots menu to “Make a copy.”
+If you do need a copy of a previous jam version, the Version History allows you to make a copy.
+Hover over the desired version and use the 3 dots menu feature to “Make a copy.”
 This pops out the version into a completely separate document.

 Who Wrote a Bad Word?